Cancmd/LF7-HK/readme2.md

 ### Future Plans:
 Privacy & Security: Implement a robust data security measures to protect user information and ensure responsible AI use.
+Smart Home APIs: Integrates with devices like Philips Hue, smart speakers, and temperature control systems.

 ### The Problem
 Many individuals, particularly remote workers and seniors are increasingly facing loneliness, anxiety, and a lack of social interactions, which can lead to deteriorating mental health.
 Many of them lack effective tools to monitor and address their emotional well-being.